 Point Nemo, Earth's watery graveyard for spacecraft

-By sheer fluke, anything that didn't burn up in the atmosphere is expected to have plopped down somewhere near the forlorn spot that is amongst the most remote places on the planet.
+By sheer fluke, anything that didn't burn up in the atmosphere is expected to have plopped down somewhere near the forlorn spot that is among the most remote places on the planet.

 "Nemo" is also Latin for "no one".

-Point Nemo is further from land than any other dot on the globe: 2,688 kilometres (about 1,450 miles) from the Pitcairn Islands to the north, one of the Easter Islands to the northwest, and Maher Island - part of Antarctica - to the South.
+Point Nemo is further from land than any other dot on the globe: 2,688 kilometres from the Pitcairn Islands to the north, one of the Easter Islands to the north-west, and Maher Island - part of Antarctica - to the South.

 "Its most attractive feature for controlled re-entries is that nobody is living there," said Stijn Lemmens, a space debris expert at the European Space Agency in Darmstadt, Germany.

 "Coincidentally, it is also biologically not very diverse.
-So it gets used as a dumping ground - 'space graveyard' would be a more polite term - mainly for cargo spacecraft," he told AFP.
+So it gets used as a dumping ground - 'space graveyard' would be a more polite term - mainly for cargo spacecraft."

 Some 250 to 300 spacecraft - which have mostly burned up as they carved a path through Earth's atmosphere - have been laid to rest there, he said.